Privacy, Terms & Conditions

-Immigration scams have become an ever present issue that our internationals in Australia face.
-Scammers scare temporary residents and even those who have gained permanent residency or citizenship into thinking their visas are at risk of being cancelled.
-These scammers will attempt to pressureyou into making a payment to ‘fix’ what they have identified is a problem with your visa.
+Immigration scams have become an ever-present issue that our internationals in Australia face.
+Scammers scare temporary residents and even those who have gained permanent residency or citizenship into thinking their visas are at risk of being canceled.
+These scammers will attempt to pressure you into making a payment to ‘fix’ what they have identified is a problem with your visa.

 The DIBP and ourselves, Australian Immigration Law Services (AILS), will never call you requesting payment.
 AILS will never call you unless you are already our client.
 We want you to be safe!
 Here are some tips to verify your caller and protect yourself:

 First and foremost, remain calm.
 Never discuss your personal information on the phone even if the caller appears to have your details like passport numbers and visa application information.
 Always insist that the caller send you an email first, listing the number through which you can call them back.

 Do share this information so that others are protected from such scams.
 If you are the recipient of such an scam, please make the appropriate authorities aware.
 The DIBP has launched Scamwatch so that victims may report their experiences.
 Visit Scamwatch.

 Australian Immigration Law Services provides services subject to the following terms and conditions.
 The use of any information on this site or purchase of any services from AILS is conditional upon accepting these terms and conditions.